Lucy Woodward: Career

 Woodward's third album Hooked!
 (Verve, 2010) was recorded at Stratosphere Sound in New York City and Jim Henson Studios in Hollywood.
 It was produced by Tony Visconti and included contributions by Tim K, Justin Stanley, and Itaal Shur.
 Woodward wrote much of the album with Dan Petty and Michelle Lewis, saying that she had been inspired by the music of Peggy Lee and Django Reinhardt.
 The album also received comparisons to Dusty Springfield and Brill Building.
 The song "Another Woman" was written for her by longtime inspiration Nellie McKay, who sang background vocals.
 Woodward toured throughout the US, including with jazz fusion band Snarky Puppy, which played on her cover version of "Be My Husband" by Nina Simone.
 In 2011, she was asked by Armed Forces Entertainment to perform at American military bases in Italy, Turkey, and Spain.

+In 2010, Woodward collaborated with guitarist Hendrik Helmer for Verve Records, including for the music video Ragdoll.

 In 2011, Woodward started working with Snarky Puppy bandleader Michael League.
 League performed in Woodward's touring band, and Woodward opened for Snarky Puppy with them as her backing band.
 She sang "Too Hot to Last" on the band's album Family Dinner - Volume 1.
+Woodward also appeared in the 2011 Garry Marshall film New Year's Eve where she played the backing vocalist for Jon Bon Jovi and Lea Michele.
+Woodward was featured in the September 2011 issue of Italian Vogue as one of the year's top up-and-coming female recording artists.

-She toured with Pink Martini after the singer China Forbes had surgery.
-From 2012–2016 she worked as a background vocalist for Rod Stewart, singing on the albums Blood Red Roses, Another Country, Time, and Merry Christmas, Baby as well as touring internationally with him, including at the 2015 BBC Music Awards.
+That same year, she toured with Pink Martini after the singer China Forbes had surgery.
+From 2012 to 2016 she worked as a background vocalist for Rod Stewart, singing on the albums Blood Red Roses, Another Country, Time, and Merry Christmas, Baby as well as touring internationally with him, including at the 2015 BBC Music Awards.